sipcapture/heplify/README.md

 # heplify
 heplify is captagents little brother.
 While it offers a compareable performance the design goal was simplicity.
 It's a single binary which you can place on your linux or windows machine.
 Just run it to capture packets and send them to Homer.
 Right now heplify is able to send SIP, DNS, LOG or TLS handshakes into homer.
+It's able to handle fragmented and duplicate packets out of the box.

 ### Requirements
 * libpcap